 This program will acquaint participants with the language and culture of contemporary Germany.
 Based in the beautiful river city of Dresden, students will live at the Technical University and take excursions to Berlin, Weimar, Meissen, and Pulsnitz, as well as the majestic region of Saxon Switzerland.
 Dresden has emerged from the Cold War as a center of architectural, musical, and literary importance and provides a compelling glimpse into the nation’s past, present, and future.
-Students are taught entirely in German by native German-speaking faculty after placement in the language course most appropriate to their level of understanding, from beginning to advanced.
+In addition to the German culture course, students select one German Language course.
+German language courses are taught entirely in German by native German-speaking faculty after placement in the language course most appropriate to their level of understanding, from beginning to advanced.

 IP provides Liberal Studies requirement areas in an effort to help students make informed decisions.
 Although every attempt is made to be accurate & current, requirement areas are fluid and it is the student’s responsibility to confirm all Liberal Studies requirement areas through the Liberal Studies Course Search Tool and your major advisor.

 |GER1110||Elementary Conversational German|

 This course is an introduction to German with emphasis on speaking (conversational method).
 Additional hours arranged for conversational practice.
 Students with more than two years of high school German or the equivalent should consult the department for placement.
 May not be taken by native speakers.
 May not be taken concurrently with GER 1111, 1120, 1121 and/or 2220.